thycotic/dsv-docs/product/quickstart/policies/index.md

 ### Policy Structure

-Policies are the single source of all permissions in RAC.
+Policies are the single source of all permissions in DSV.
 A policy contains a list of permissions that are then delegated to Groups, Roles, and/or individual Users.

 The following image demonstrates the three methods that apply policies to Users: